jcdesmond23/Yodafy/README.md

 # Yodafy-2.0
-DALI API Developer Challenge:
+Purpose:

 This iMessage was built as a part of my application to the DALI lab at Dartmouth College.
 The app idea was sparked by the API challenge on the application.
+This was my first time ever using Swift and developing an ios application.
+I faced several challenges in creating Yodafy, but the process was extremely rewarding.

 About the App: